 Students who complete the marketing certificate program can apply their credits toward an associate degree in business management.
 MCC’s articulation agreements with several four-year colleges throughout Michigan also make it possible to transfer credits toward a bachelor’s in business, marketing, or a related field.
 Online students also receive support from the school’s career services center, which can connect graduates to job and internship opportunities.
 MCC provides affordable tuition rates as well, with 80% of students graduating without any student debt.

-A major public college in Springfield, Missouri, OTC serves more than 15,000 students, with nearly half enrolled in at least one online course.
-The school's 30-credit online marketing certificate explores foundational topics in accounting, business, marketing, communications, and management.
+A major public college, OTC serves more than 15,000 students, with nearly half enrolled in at least one online course.
+The school’s 30-credit online marketing certificate explores foundational topics in accounting, business, marketing, communications, and management.
 Students also select one elective course in a related area, such as microeconomics, advertising, or consumer psychology.

 Graduates of the certificate program often pursue entry-level work in retail, marketing, accounting, or management.
 Students may also apply their credits toward the school’s 61-credit associate of applied science in business and marketing degree.
 Those who wish to transfer to a bachelor’s program at a four-year college should contact outside institutions to determine their specific credit transfer requirements.
 OTC offers a variety of student services for online learners, including career employment services, writing tutoring, library resources, and testing services.